mattermost/mattermost/doc/install/Production-RHEL.md

 ```
   * Make sure the service is executable with ``` sudo chmod 664 /etc/systemd/system/mattermost.service```
   * Reload the services with `sudo systemctl daemon-reload`
-  * Start mattermost service with `sudo systemctl start mattermost.service`
+  * Start Mattermost Service with `sudo systemctl start mattermost.service`

 ## Set up Nginx Server
-1. For the purposes of this guide we will assume this server has an IP address of 10.10.10.3
+1. For the purposes of this guide we will assume this server has an IP address of `10.10.10.3`
 1. We use Nginx for proxying request to the Mattermost Server.
 The main benefits are:
   * SSL termination
-  * http to https redirect
+  * HTTP to HTTPS redirect
   * Port mapping :80 to :8065
   * Standard request logs
 1. Install Nginx on RHEL with